 While breast milk has many qualities that makes it incredible when ingested for nutritional and immune system support, it can be used for more than just consumption.

-Benefits of a Milk Bath for Baby
+Benefits of a Breast Milk Bath for Babies

 1. Treating Eczema, Cradle Cap, and Psoriasis